-It’s a great air-conditioned space where you can let the kids roam free, so a good place to catch your breath and allow yourself a few minutes peace to reflect upon the atrocities of war and digest all you’ve seen and heard without the kids in your face.
+This makes it a good place to catch your breath and allow yourself a few minutes peace to reflect upon the atrocities of war, and digest all you’ve seen and heard without the kids in your face.

 Opening Hours: 9:00 – 17:00

 - Hiroshima Children’s Museum is closed every Monday, the day after National holidays, Year-end and new year holidays (from Dec.29 to Jan.3)